 Breath as a resource

-Working with the breath can improve our experience of our body, and benefit our nervous system regulation.
-We learn about ourselves by letting the breath flow as it is, observing it and not changing it.
-On the other hand, breathing exercises (known as ‘breath work’) can relieve pain and tension, help with mental and physical illness, recognize stress and its symptoms, and support healing processes.
-What comes up during the treatment can be addressed in conversation.
+Working with the breath can improve our experience of the body and benefit our nervous system regulation.
+We learn about ourselves by letting the breath flow as it is, observing it, and not changing it.
+On the other hand, specific breathing exercises can relieve pain and tension, and support mental and physical health.

-There are many ways of working in breath therapy.
-The IKP method, initially developed by physician, psychotherapist, and theologian Yvonne Maurer, uses a holistic and integrative approach.
-This model considers humans on multiple dimensions, including the body, psyche, social aspects, spirituality, space, and time.
+The IKP school of breath, initially developed by physician, psychotherapist, and theologian Yvonne Maurer, employs a holistic approach: it considers humans on body, psyche, social, spiritual, spatial, and temporal dimensions.

-Anatomy, physiology, and pathology foundations inform our work.
-The approach also includes interventions using the Anthropological model by Yvonne Maurer, the Salutogenic health spectrum model by Aaron Antonovsky, the Experiential Breath technique by Ilse Middendorf, Eutony by Gerda Alexander, the Polyvagal Theory by Stephen Porges, Psychotonic, and the synthesis of Eastern and Western medicine according to Volkmar Glaser and Cornelis Veening.
-We also utilize Respiratory Psychology principles developed by Elisabeth von Gunten.
+Foundations in anatomy, physiology, and pathology inform our work.
+The approach also includes interventions using the Anthropological model by Maurer, the Salutogenic health spectrum by Antonovsky, the Experiential Breath by Middendorf, Eutony by Alexander, the Polyvagal Theory by Porges, Psychotonic, and the synthesis of Eastern and Western medicine according to Glaser and Veening.

 Body-centered work